Phoenix Real Estate

 The Phoenix Metropolitan Area is comprised of Scottsdale, Paradise Valley, Glendale, Tempe, Fountain Hills, Carefree, Gilbert, Peoria, Avondale, Litchfield Park, Sun City and Surprise.
 The average new home in the Phoenix area was $280,900 in 2010 and the average resale home price was $127,896 in 2010.
 For a two bedroom apartment, the average monthly rental payment was $980 in 2010.
 Home prices have stabilized in 2011 with the exception on the East Valley (Chandler, Gilbert, Mesa, Queen Creek, Tempe and Apache Junction), these areas generally have lower priced homes without any effect of the recession.

-Places such as Paradise Valley, Scottsdale, Arcadia, and the Biltmore are sustaining fairly well.
+Luxury real estate in Paradise Valley, Scottsdale, Arcadia, and the Biltmore are sustaining fairly well.
 Homes for sale in Scottsdale, for instance, range in price from $250,000 to $20,000,000.
 Residents in Scottsdale, Arizona and surrounding areas enjoy beautiful mountain views, colorful sunsets and of course the warm weather.